SakibRJ/Navigating-Call-Volume-Trends/README.md

 - Manpower Planning:
 Basically we had had two task here:
 1. Man power required 9am to 9pm
-2. Reduce abondon call rate to 10%
+2. Reduce abandon call rate to 10%

-From The BRD we had Assumptions Available for Adoption from the same we managed to calculate the below data:
+From The BRD we had 'Assumptions Available for Adoption' from the same we managed to calculate the below data:

 ![Image](https://github.com/user-attachments/assets/5bf0a07f-832f-4a95-8cb8-5595f65f5857)